themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **SCNS ID:** `$UCCS-CORE:SPEC:FRAMEWORK:UIP-FLOW:FLOW:N0020$`

 ### Summary

 The UIP is the mandatory, non-negotiable interaction pattern for all significant actions within the UCCS ecosystem.
 It ensures user control through a consistent five-step process: Generate, Summarize, Preview, Confirm, and Iterate.

 ### Elaboration

 The Universal Interaction Protocol (UIP) is the foundational mechanism for ensuring User Sovereignty across all UCCS protocols and AI interactions.
 Every significant action that creates or modifies a block of information must follow a strict, five-step control flow:

-* *GENERATE:*
-  -The AI agent creates the content for a discrete work unit.
+* *GENERATE:*The AI agent creates the content for a discrete work unit.
-* *SUMMARIZE:*
-  -The AI provides a concise, 1-3 line summary of what was just accomplished.
+* *SUMMARIZE:*The AI provides a concise, 1-3 line summary of what was just accomplished.
-* *PREVIEW:*
-  -The complete result is shown to the user for review.
+* *PREVIEW:* The complete result is shown to the user for review.
-* *CONFIRM:*
-  -The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
+* *CONFIRM:*The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
 (Y/N/Modify)".
-* *ITERATE:*
-  -Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop       (Modify).
+* *ITERATE:*Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop       (Modify).

 ### *This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.*